asif-kamal/asif-kamal.github.io/_posts/2020-04-10-the_fun_and_the_trouble_with_coding.markdown

 @project.title
 ```
 was for some reason not working in my project index.erb file.
 I was using the find_by_title method instead of the find_by_id method I am using now to look up projects in my projects controller.
 Not too clear why it's working now, but hopefully I can find out why soon.

+**EDIT:**

+ActiveRecord Validations

+They are used to *validate* data being saved to the database.
+If for example for an email params a user incorrectly types in an email address, the entry will not be kept.
+The methods     .create    .save     and   .update    all use validations automatically to ensure no old records are resaved.
+If I use !(bang) on the  .create    .save   and    .update methods I will receive an exception for invaild data.

+ActiveRecord validations help me keep an active record of data in my database.
+Which is the point.